igorcasmarques/tally_pie/README.md

 **Developed by**: [Mudpuppy (Ottawa, Canada)](www.igormarques.ca)
 **Current version**: 0.1.0 (Alpha)

 Tally Pie is an [open-source](LICENSE.md) desktop app for counting and categorizing content with a dynamic pie chart.
-You can create pie charts with up to six slices very quickly with Tally Pie's simple user interface (UI).
-As you increment or decrement slices, the pie chart changes in real-time to reflect the evolving sizes of slices.
+You can create pie charts with up to six wedges very quickly with Tally Pie's simple user interface (UI).
+As you increment or decrement wedges, the pie chart changes in real-time to reflect the evolving sizes of wedges.

 Tally Pie is great for conducting quick ad hoc surveys, like: